Amberjack Hole

 The Amberjack Hole is a blue hole located 30 mi off the coast of Sarasota, Florida.
-The rim of the hole is approximately 34 m below the surface, and extends down approximated 72 m.
+The rim of the hole is approximately 34 m below the surface, and its depth is approximately 72 m.

 Exploration

 As part of a three-year study, a group of scientists set out in May and September 2019 to explore the region.
 Individuals from Mote Marine Laboratory, Florida Atlantic University, Harbor Branch, Georgia Institute of Technology, the United States Geological Survey, and the NOAA Office of Ocean Exploration participated in the expedition.
 The expedition gathered information about life around and within the hole, seawater composition, and the hole's bottom sediments.
 Scientists found evidence of nutrient flux moving up from the bottom of the hole, indicating food sources are traveling up as well as descending down into the hole.
 They also found isotopes of radium and radon, common in groundwater indicating there may be a connection between the Floridan aquifer and the bottom of the hole.